 This same concept would work equally well in the garage as a holster for a long-handled rake or a shovel.

-We used a “dents and dings” Hawthorne Small in our landscaping, to hold a sprawling vine maple back from a trail.
+We used “dents and dings” Hawthorne leather handles in our landscaping projects, to hold a sprawling vine maple back from a trail with a bit of nylon rope, and as a ladder hold with a grommet added.
 The leather is soft enough not to damage the tree or bark, but strong enough to stay secure, even in the outdoors, even after two years in the Pacific Northwest rain!

-The Tilikum is set up as a stronger handle, with two layers of leather riveted together.
+The Tilikum and Sellwood handles both have two points of contact and are designed to be stronger handles.
+The Tilikum has two layers of leather riveted together and the Sellwood uses a thicker weight leather.
 It was originally designed as a heavy drawer pull or full-sized door handle, but that extra strength makes it perfect for use as any kind of DIY handle repair or replacement.

 Geoff made Valerie a wood organizer for her essential oil collection, and used the Tilikum Small handle on its sides for lifting.
 Normally the Tilikum is shown pull outward, but in this application, you can see the upward lift rotates the handle a bit so it looks more like a bin pull.
 Pretty cool!